 Here’s how to clean your Blackstone griddle with warm water and vinegar:

-3. Preheat the griddle to medium-high.
-This should loosen any stuck-on grease or food residue that’s on the surface of your griddle.
+- Preheat the griddle to medium-high.
+This should loosen any stuck-on grease or food residue on your griddle’s surface.

-5. Use a damp cloth or paper towel to wipe the mixture until the griddle surface is dry.
+- Use a damp cloth or paper towel to wipe the griddle surface until it is dry.